Detox Water for Bloating: DIY Recipes & Remedies

 Remedies for Bloating

-Many people experience bloating after a meal or after eating certain foods, but it doesn’t have to be that way.
-Bloating is often caused by a change in the consistency of your stool, which can be caused by several different things.
+Many people experience bloating after a meal or eating certain foods, but it doesn’t have to be that way.
+Bloating is often caused by a change in the consistency of your stool, which several different things can cause.
 Here are some tips on how to reduce bloating:

 Include probiotics into your diet